Who doesn’t love quinoa?

-If you are on a keto diet that only allows you to eat 20-50 grams of carbs per day, then it might not make sense to include quinoa as you’ll be limited for the rest of the day’s intake.
+If you are on a keto diet that only allows you to eat 20-50 grams of carbs per day, then quinoa would limit your carb intake for the rest of the day.
+In this case, it might not make sense to include quinoa in your diet.

-It can be easier than you think to accidentally go over your carb-threshold due to lots of food having hidden carbs and sugar content, so it’s probably not worth taking the risk.
+It can be easier than you think to accidentally go over your carb-threshold.
+This is due to lots of food having hidden carbs and sugar content.
+Because of this, it’s probably not worth the risk.

 Low-Carb Quinoa Substitutes

-Maybe you’re not ready to leave the strictness of your current keto diet just yet, and that’s not a problem as there are plenty of great low-carb alternatives to quinoa.
+Maybe you’re not ready to leave the strictness of your current keto diet just yet.
+That’s not a problem as there are plenty of great low-carb alternatives to quinoa.

 Did you know you can make your own “rice” from other vegetables?

-Using cauliflower – A fantastic option due to its versatility in the kitchen and the nutrition it contains.
-You can flavor it with any herb or spice you love while gaining heaps of vitamins and antioxidants from it, making cauliflower one of the best low-carb replacements for quinoa.
+Using cauliflower: A fantastic option due to its versatility in the kitchen and the nutrition it contains.
+You can flavor it with any herb or spice you love while gaining heaps of vitamins and antioxidants, making it one of the best low-carb replacements for quinoa.